hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 Duplicate packets should not increment the counters

 ## ECN capability exchange

+The following text is suggested to be included in the transport draft

+7.X ECN capability exchange

-The following text is suggested to be included in the transport draft The capability check makes use of the generic ECN echo functionality of a receiver [consider explaining this first].
+The capability check makes use of the generic ECN echo functionality of a receiver, implemented with the ACK_ECN frame in section 8.16++.
 A peer (A) transmits the the first packet with the ECN bits set to ECT (either ECT(0) or ECT(1)).
 The specification of the ECT(0) and ECT(1) is as per the guidelines in [ECN experiments](https://tools.ietf.org/wg/tsvwg/draft-ietf-tsvwg-ecn-experimentation/)

 The other peer (B) receives the packet and just performs the generic ECN echo functionality, i.e. it sends an ACK frame in return, that contains counters that indicates the amount of received packets with ECT(0),ECT(1) and CE.